pitfail/pitfail-reports/report1/report1.rst

 ==================================

-Investors today are seeking more effective financial tools that not only motivates them to invest in the stock market and imporve their decision making skills but also an application that is interesting enough to keep using.
+Investors today are seeking more effective financial tools that not only motivates them to invest in the stock market and improve their decision making skills but also an application that is interesting enough to keep using.
 Our goal is to build a systems that is less focused on simulation than on playing a game.
 Existing simulations mimic the inconveniences of trading stock on real markets; While this can be a good option for future traders to practice , but confuses the the vast majority of users.
 In contrast with the existing alternatives, Pitfail offers number of differentiating
 features: Pitfail is an financial engineering simulation which will allow investor players to virtually invest money in real-world stocks.
 The basic features include buying and selling stocks/securities from the exchange, trading between players, and designing new derivatives.
 Pitfail can also be accessed using Twitter, Facebook and Android interface.

 Pitfail simulates a virtual stock world, creating a network of stock investors, through which they trade real-world stocks without the risk of losing real money.
 Unlike existing trading simulations, Pitfail does not require the players to go through a time consuming registration process.
 Players can login to the system  using their existing e-mail addresses and the system remembers the players for their next use.
 As Pitfail requires essentially no commitment it is easy for players to try it out.
 Initially, the player is given a fixed amount of startup funds.
 The player uses these funds to virtually buy the stocks.
 There are many options for a player to choose from once he/she logs in---
 1) Player can join a team ( a small group of already registered players).
 Once player joins a team ,the player will buy/sell/compete with other players/teams using collective portfolio of the team.
 2) Player can  join a league (a small group of already registered players) where the members of a league compete with each other using their individual portfolio.
-3) Player can play with 'pitfail Universe' which includes all  players.
+3) Player can play with 'Pitfail Universe' which includes all  players.

 When the player trades and builds a portfolio , the system should have access to real-time stock information and should adjust the value of a player's investments based on this real time stock info.
 Pitfail retrieves actual stock prices from a third-party source Yahoo! that monitors stock exchanges and maintains up-to-date stock prices.if the corresponding actual stock loses value on a real-world stock exchange, the player's virtual investment loses value equally.
- Likewise, if the corresponding  actual stock gains value, the players's virtual investment grows equally.
+ Likewise, if the corresponding  actual stock gains value, the player's virtual investment grows equally.

-As a game, a crucial part of application is mentaining player portfolio.
-The application  provides every player with portfolio to view/modify his/her history
-i.e. list of securities owned(stocks/derivatives).
-In addition to the securites currently owned by the player, the player is able to view his or her historical performance as measure by net worth.
-To add  a flavour of a game, players can monitor each other's progress by viewing a feed of recent activity and browsing leaderboards.
+As a game, a crucial part of application is maintaining player portfolio.
+The application  provides every player with portfolio to view/modify his/her history i.e. list of securities owned(stocks/derivatives).
+In addition to the securities currently owned by the player, the player is able to view his or her historical performance as measure by net worth.
+To add  a flavor of a game, players can monitor each other's progress by viewing a feed of recent activity and browsing leader boards.
 Pitfail also offers aggregate feeds of recent activity.
 This allows a group of people to keep abreast of their friends' or enemies' activities.
 Pitfail provides the players with the ability to comments on other's trades when browsing recent activity or viewing another user's portfolio.
 These comments make players feel involved and part of a larger community.
 One additional feature Pitfail provides is the ability for players to "upvote" and "downvote" trades based on their opinion of trade.
-Pitfail can then rank users and assign status symbols (e.g. badges) to users with the strongest ability to vote predictively.
+Pitfail can then rank users and assign status symbols (e.g. badges) to users with the strongest ability to vote predicatively.
 This type of ranking appears to be unique to Pitfail.
-Another feature that appears to be unique to pitfail is that it allows users todesign their own securities (i.e futures or options) , thus creating new financial products.Even without a court system to enforce complex contracts, custom securities allow Pitfail's users to a new financial environment.
+Another feature that appears to be unique to Pitfail is that it allows users to design their own securities (i.e futures or options) , thus creating new financial products.Even without a court system to enforce complex contracts, custom securities allow Pitfail's users to a new financial environment.

 As mentioned, Pitfail can be accessed via a website, twitter , Facebook and android interface.
 Each of these methods have their own purposes.
-As financial trades are compact and atomic and that they can be expressed through small messages, Pitfail provides a twitter and facebook interfaces where players can buy/sell securities by tweeting to a perticular account/ writing post on FB account wall .
-Twitter and Facebook  provide a familier interfaces to use the system.
+As financial trades are compact and atomic and that they can be expressed through small messages, Pitfail provides a twitter and Facebook interfaces where players can buy/sell securities by tweeting to a particular account/ writing post on Facebook account wall .
+Twitter and Facebook  provide a familiar interfaces to use the system.
 Also, as no registration  is required which makes it easy to use.
 Pitfail can also be accessed via a website that offers additional set of features (In addition to all of the functionality provided by the Twitter interfaces): like view portfolio, design custom securities, interact socially with other users and play against or in co-operation (teams/leagues)  with other users.
 Also, website helps to generate some advertising revenue.
 Therefore making it desirable to attract users to the Pitfail website by offering features that are not possible via Twitter/Facebook.
 Android interface provides features that are similar to that of the website, with the addition of notifications to the user when some event occurs within Pitfail.

 Below is the list of customer requirements:

 Requirements:

 1) A Stock market simulator website :
 Investors are looking for a effective tool that allows users to invest and learn without  having to invest real money and also allows them to interact with other users more effectively to make the game really enjoyable.

 2) Access via Android application:
 Mobile users who like having apps can use such system with quick access very easily.

 3) Access Via Twitter/Facebook Interfaces:
-Users already addicted to networks like Facebook/Twitter can connect to Pitfail easilty.
+Users already addicted to networks like Facebook/Twitter can connect to Pitfail easily.

 4) Graphical User Interface:
 Users are looking for simple interface that welcomes new users and guides the new user through the registration process.

 5) Updated Stock Information:
-Application should present stock symbols, company names, stock history, updated stock values and prices amonst other details.
+Application should present stock symbols, company names, stock history, updated stock values and prices amongst other details.

 6) Player Portfolio:
-Each player must have seperate portfolio that gives him/her option to buy/sell new securities, view currently owned securities.
+Each player must have separate portfolio that gives him/her option to buy/sell new securities, view currently owned securities.

 7)Evaluate Portfolios:
 Securities owned by each player should be periodically evaluated and should be updated to their current value.

 8) Advertisements:
 The website must contain appropriate and interesting advertisements relating to finance and stock

 9) Administrators for help/supervision :
 An administrator must be available to answer questions and to supervise the game.

 10) User-friendly application:
 The application should be easy to use and understand.